England | Scotland | Wales | Northern Ireland | Ireland

 We offer a range of different appointments with members of the medical team.
 Due to fluctuating demand at different times of the year we do periodically review and revise the types of clinics and appointment options which we offer.
 Information about any changes will be available from reception and will also be included within our Newsletter and under the 'Latest News' section of this website

-Whilst appointments can be requested with a specific GP, (which we will try and accommodate)48 hours pre-bookable in advance or 2 weeks in advance on a Saturday, it isn’t always practical to book a patient in each time with the GP of their choice.
+Whilst appointments can be requested with a specific GP, (which we will try and accommodate) it isn’t always practical to book a patient in each time with the GP of their choice.
 We also provide an on the day Duty Doctor for medical emergencies.
 This is due to a number of reasons and can depend on the GP’s availability and variety of clinics they do particularly during busy or holiday periods.
 All of the medical team are very experienced and have access to a patient’s records and medical history during the appointment consultation.
 Patients are therefore actively encouraged to see other GP’s/professionals within the medical team when feasible if it isn’t possible to offer an appointment with their preferred GP.

 Our very experienced, female nurse practitioners and male emergency care practitioners can deal with a vast range of different ailments and common health problems which are available to book on the day so it often isn’t necessary to see a GP –depending on the nature of the problem.
 The reception team have clear guidelines to follow about this with the aim of making sure that patients are booked an appointment with an appropriate person.
 Please click on the link below to read more about the important role the nurse practitioner has within our clinical team

 Nurse Practitioner leaflet